Source: Pacific Basin, Clarksons Research

-Our earnings reliability is further enhanced by the fact that global Handysize capacity has experienced only 27% growth in the past 10 years relative to the much larger expansion of the major bulk fleets.
+Our earnings reliability is further enhanced by the fact that global Handysize capacity has experienced only relatively modest growth in the past decade compared to the much larger expansion of the major bulk fleets.

 Our Hong Kong headquarters is home to commercial, technical, crewing and comprehensive other functions.

-The Handysize sector is highly fragmented, but our scale sets us apart as a major freight provider able to offer reliability and flexibility for customers while benefiting from scale economies such as lower bulk purchasing costs and higher ship and fleet utilisation.
+The minor bulk sector is highly fragmented, but our scale sets us apart as a major freight provider able to offer reliability and flexibility for customers while benefiting from scale economies such as lower bulk purchasing costs and higher ship and fleet utilisation.